lbarazza/Reacher/README.md

 python ddpg.py
 ```

-To visualize an agent loading weights from a checkpoint run:
+To visualize an already existing agent loaded from a checkpoint, change the path to the desired checkpoint in the file and run (to visualize a pre-trained agent use checkpoint path "checkpoints/sample_test2.tar"):

 ```
 python visualize_agent.py